Parkland Shooting Activist Makes 3-D Print Of His Son To Protest Guns

 Many of the surviving students helped organize one of the largest anti-gun rallies in the country the following month in the March for Our Lives Protest nationwide, according to Time magazine.

-The main rally happened in Washington, D.C. with satellite rallies occurring on the same day, March 24, in including New York, Miami, Cincinnati, Houston, Atlanta, Baltimore, and Pittsburgh, according to NBC News.
+The main rally happened in Washington, D.C. with satellite rallies occurring on the same day, March 24, in several other cities, including New York, Miami, Cincinnati, Houston, Atlanta, Baltimore, and Pittsburgh, according to NBC News.

-Simlar rallies in support of March for Our Lives also happened in Israel, New Zealand, Australia, the England, Japan, Belgium, India, France and Chile, the network added.
+Similar rallies in support of March for Our Lives also happened in Israel, New Zealand, Australia, England, Japan, Belgium, India, France and Chile, the network added.